Rosalind (1799 ship): Career

-By late 1803 Rosalind, Brown, master, was at Old Calabar.
+By late 1803, Rosalind, Brown, master, was at Old Calabar.

 Loss

-Lloyd's List reported on 16 March 1804 that Rosalind, Brown, master, had been taken and sent into Guadeloupe.
+Lloyd's List reported on 16 March 1804, that Rosalind, Brown, master, had been taken and sent into Guadeloupe.
 She had been sailing from Africa to Antigua.

 In 1804, 30 British slave ships were lost.
 Fifteen were lost in the Middle Passage, in the voyage between the African coast and the West Indies.
-During the period 1793 to 1807, war, rather than maritime hazards or slave resistance was the greatest cause of vessel losses among British slave vessels.
+During the period 1793 to 1807, war rather than maritime hazards or slave resistance was the greatest cause of vessel losses among British vessels transporting enslaved people.